DhirajBhakta/HCC2/README.md

 --> All batch numbers of the SAME drug must be kept on the SAME RACK! (no excuses)

+#TODOs
+1) clean up css
+2) try to separate all CSS into maybe one-two separate globally accessible files...or put everything in base2.html
+3) clean up JS. make it more readable
+4) clean up models.py.  too many redundancy currently.
+Think of better SQL queries than current ones. try to incorporate business logic within sql queries rather than extracting raw data and doing it in python.
+5) VIEWS.PY  creating conn, and cursor way too much. think of alternatives, reusable conn, cursors (see if they can actually be re-used. permitted or not?)
+6) create separate config files for DEV, TEST, and PRODUCTION
+7) go through entire models.py and fix security issues.
+8) client side security issues.
+9) back button after logging in.

 #List of possible bugs
 1) if pharmacist selects a batch_no which has say 20 qty left , and the requirement was 25
 2) batch_numbers whose qty has gone below 0 , are not yet deleted i guess (I GUESS).